ericspod/Eidolon/README.md

 ## Installation

+The most current release will include zip files containing the code as well as standalone applications for Windows and OSX.
+These apps do not require anything to be installed, however to run the application from a checkout Python and the necessary components need to be installed.
-See INSTALLATION.md for details on how to run Eidolon.
+See INSTALLATION.md for details on how to run Eidolon from a git checkout.

 To initialize the included **EidolonLibs** submodule which contains shared libraries needed to run, use the **--recursive** option when cloning: